martppa/omni-mvi/README.md

 `testConstructor()` function will construct you host under a controlled context to allow state and effects recording.
 Call `evaluate` to get inline access to test results.

 ### Strict evaluation
-By default, the evaluation runs not relaxed (`relax = false`), this means evaluation will force the validation of each emitted state or effect.
+By default, the evaluation runs not relaxed (`relaxed = false`), this means evaluation will force the validation of each emitted state or effect.
 Test will not pass if the exact amount or order is not evaluated.
 Use `expectState` and `expectEffect` to validate them.

 ```kotlin
 @Test